Teachers’ beliefs in ELT

 My first job was at Brytania School of English in the town of Dębica in southeastern Poland.

 First impressions - very positive.
 Good students, a mostly hands-off yet supportive Director of Studies, a non-interfering boss and an experienced colleague from England who was always willing to advise me.

-Thus, three months into my teaching career, my beliefs regarding meticulous to-the-minute lesson planning began to shift:
+Thus, three months into my teaching career, my attitude towards meticulous to-the-minute lesson planning began to shift:

 “I should prepare activities well, but I don’t need to plan to the minute.
 Allow for some spontaneity and surprise”